abhiruchikarwa/Programming-assignments/README.md

 2. Open DrRacket on your computer.

-3. You can run the program by doing Menu > Racket > Run
+3. You can run the program by doing Menu > Racket > Run squashgame.rkt